Frequently Asked Questions

 How does radon affect the resale value of my property?

 Some home or business owners think that it is preferable to postpone radon inquiry to the next owner because it may impact negatively the resale value of their house or building.
 As more people become educated about radon, they will likely choose a safer house to move in.
 If the home owner cannot document a certified radon level of the house that they have listed, then it may become an area of concern for the buyer who may prefer a similar house that has been mitigated.
+Now that you are aware of radon threat on your family you may ask yourself; ''would I buy my next house with no radon test done in spite of the Canadian protocole for real estate transactions where the buyer pays for the radon test and the seller pays for the radon mitigation install that will make the house a safe place to live in?''

 There is radon in my house.
 Now what?